Rico Gathers: Dallas Cowboys

 Gathers was selected by the Dallas Cowboys in the sixth round (217th overall) of the 2016 NFL draft, based on the potential he showed during his pre-draft workout.
-In rookie minicamp the team considered playing him at defensive end, but decided to keep him at tight end instead.
-On September 3, he was released and was signed to the practice squad the next day.
-He signed a reserve/future contract on January 17, 2017.
+In rookie minicamp the team considered playing Gathers at defensive end, but decided to keep him at tight end instead.
+On September 3, he was released and was re-signed to the practice squad the following day.

+Gathers signed a reserve/future contract with Dallas on January 17, 2017.
 After a strong training camp and preseason, Gathers made the Cowboys' initial 53-man roster in 2017.
-However, he suffered a concussion in the preseason, and was placed on the injured reserve on September 4, which made him eligible to return in week 8 at the earliest.
-Despite practicing with the squad since week 9, after week 13, he was shut down for the season.
-It was later revealed that he also suffered jaw and neck injuries as well.
+However, he suffered a concussion in the preseason, and was placed on the injured reserve on September 4, which made him eligible to return in Week 8 at the earliest.
+Despite practicing with the squad since Week 9, after Week 13, Gathers was shut down for the season.
+It was later revealed that he also suffered jaw and neck injuries.

-In 2018, the Cowboys made the unconventional move of keeping him as the fourth tight end to avoid losing him to waivers, even though he was arrested on the eve of cuts for marijuana possession.
+In 2018, the Cowboys made the unconventional move of keeping him as the fourth tight end to avoid losing him to waivers, even though he was arrested on the eve of roster cuts for marijuana possession.
 He was the fourth-string tight end behind Geoff Swaim, Blake Jarwin and rookie Dalton Schultz.
 In Week 5, he recorded his first professional catch against the Houston Texans.
-He finished with 3 receptions for 45 yards.
+He finished the contest with three receptions for 45 yards.

-On June 14, 2019, it was announced that Gathers was suspended for the first game of the season, after violating the NFL's policy and program on substances of abuse.
+On June 14, 2019, it was announced that Gathers would be suspended for the first game of the season, after violating the NFL's policy and program on substances of abuse.
 On August 5, Gathers was waived by the Cowboys.